AG_FileDlg is a traditional file selection widget.

 AG_FileOptionNewFlt() and AG_FileOptionNewDbl() register single and double precision floating-point options, using AG_Numerical(3). default is the initial value, min and max define the bounds and unit, if not NULL, is the unit system to use (see AG_Units(3)).

 AG_FileOptionGet() returns a pointer to the AG_FileOption structure for the given option name, or NULL if there is no such option.
-AG_FileOptionBool(), AG_FileOptionInt(), AG_FileOptionFlt() and AG_FileOptionDbl() return the value of the given option assuming it exists.
+AG_FileOptionBool(), AG_FileOptionInt(), AG_FileOptionFlt() and AG_FileOptionDbl() return the value of the given option.

 |The AG_FileDlg widget does not provide any bindings.|